ebatz/transwarp/README.md

 If you're serious about contributing code to transwarp (which would be awesome!) then please submit a pull request and keep in mind that:
-- all new development happens on the _develop_ branch while the _master_ branch is at the latest release
 - unit tests should be added for all new code by extending the existing unit test suite
 - C++ code uses spaces throughout